Convert Nanogram to Slug

 Nanogram to Slug Conversion

-The conversion of unit Nanogram to unit Nanogram is very simple.
+The conversion of unit Nanogram to unit Slug is very simple.
 Since, as discussed above, One Nanogram is equal to 0 Slug.
 So, to convert Nanogram to Slug, we must multiply no of Nanogram to 0.
 Example:-

 Nanogram Slug